Appearance

 How These Systems Work Together

-- Global health checks for broker-wide issues.
+- Broker health checks for broker-wide issues.

 - Volume caps constrain position size.